-I make paintings of unreal, abstracted, figures and faces.
-Their embodiment in paint is their very essence, as no such beings would exist, made up as they are of spills and swirls of paint, veiled layers, illusory droplets of light, and gestural abstract passages.
-Conjured using an array of techniques, in their undoing and their coming together, they’re works that revel in their artificiality.
+Mark Jackson makes paintings of unreal, abstracted, figures and faces.
+Their embodiment in paint is their essence, made up as they are of spills, swirls of paint, veiled layers, illusory droplets of light and gestural abstract passages.
+Conjured using an array of techniques, in their undoing and their coming together, they’re works that explore their own artificiality.

 Recent paintings are of swimmers and divers ambiguous in their plight, immersed in a tangle of painterly gestures and washes.
 The dream subjects of water and falling, so aligned with the subconscious, are an ideal place to explore selfhood.
-In one work, a swimmer is seemingly disoriented as the reflection of the moon improbably bisects her advance towards the horizon.
-The reflection, that historically has been used to point the viewer out like a needle, asserting their presence (as in Munch’s reflections of the setting sun), here is off-kilter, perpendicular to its traditional position.
-The figure in the painting and the viewer are both deliberately dislocated by the composition.
+In swimmer with dislocated consciousness, a figure is seemingly disoriented as the reflection of the moon improbably bisects her advance towards the horizon.
+The reflection, often used to point out the viewer, asserting their presence (as in Munch’s reflections of the setting sun), is instead off-kilter, perpendicular to its traditional axis.
+Both the protagonist in the painting and the viewer are dislocated by the composition.

-A key line of thought is how notions of self are manifested in painting – imbued in gesture and brushwork, self-portraiture, signature style, and from the viewer’s perspective, the act of looking.
-On the basis that the self is a fragile and temporary construct, I seek to explore its transience by manipulating motifs that we sometimes take for granted.
-For instance, in certain works the painterly gesture, a hallmark of authorship, is harnessed and honed then rendered flat and illusory, a distancing of the painter’s touch.
-In other passages, I smuggle in slights of hand – there are fragments that look like afterimages, hallucinatory imprints on the retina, which come to hover over the painting.
-These destabalising mechanisms are used to impart a skepticism and deliberate uncertainty to the work that reflects a wider philosophical stance.
+How might the self be invested in painting?
+Imbued in gesture and brushwork, in a portrait, in a signature style, by heightening the experience of looking?
+On the basis that the self is a fragile and temporary construct, Jackson explores its transience by manipulating these tropes.
+In certain works the painterly gesture is harnessed and honed, then rendered flat and illusory – a distancing of touch.
+In other passages there are slights of hand – fragments that look like afterimages, hallucinatory imprints on the retina that come to hover over the painting, imparting a skepticism and deliberate uncertainty that reflects a wider philosophical stance.